 - 1. M/s Quess Corp.
-Ltd looks after the Facility Management Services.
+Ltd looks after the Facility Management Services currently.
 The services comprise the following: - 2.
 Housekeeping Services (Academic Block and Hostels) - 3.
 Catering Services - 4.
 Technical Services (Mainly Electrical, Plumbing, Carpentry, and Masonry) - 5.
 All complaints related to facility management services should be registered with the helpdesk of M/s Quess Corp.
 Ltd, Cell Number: 9773330709.
 E-mail: helpdesk@iimu.ac.in - 6.
 You will have to register your complaint along with your mobile number so that the concerned technician can reach you to know your availability in the room. - 7.
 Complaints relating to housekeeping will be received between 9:00 a.m. and 6:00 p.m. on all working days. - 8.
-In case the complaints are not attended to within a reasonable period, you may report the matter to Mr. Sandeep Singh Chauhan, General Manager, M/s Quess Corp.
-Ltd. His cell number is 9773330714 and email id is sandeep.chauhan@quesscorp.com between 9 AM to 6 PM on working days. - 9.
+In case the complaints are not attended to within a reasonable period, you may report the matter to General Manager, M/s Quess Corp.
+Ltd. His cell number is 9773330714 between 9 AM to 6 PM on working days. - 9.
 Any issues related to loss of keys and for issuing new keys shall be addressed by M/s Quess Corp.
 Ltd, @ 9773330709 or email at @ helpdesk@iimu.ac.in from 9 AM to 6 PM on all working days.